Australia vs Denmark: Betting tips, predictions, odds & match preview

 For example, whenever a large boxing match, horse racing festival or football final is scheduled, bookmakers will take this opportunity to create an odds boost promotion to gain attention from new customers.
 Bookies will typically inflate the odds to an unbeatable amount, often more than 10x the standard odds offered to existing customers to really make a statement.

 What is not typically well reported is the terms and conditions that go with these enhanced odds offered.
-Although new bettors may be advertised 50/1 for Italy to win the World Cup, bettors aren’t able to run out and put their life savings on the outcome.
+Although new bettors may be advertised 50/1 for Brazil to win the World Cup, bettors aren’t able to run out and put their life savings on the outcome.

 Instead, bettors are typically limited in the amount that they are able to wager with these enhanced odds and the payouts received are often in the form of bonus funds in replacement of cash.
 Therefore, it is vital that new bettors read the terms and conditions of these enhanced odds welcome offers carefully to avoid disappointment when receiving payouts.